 Mostly unsalted white butter is used for making ghee.
 Regardless of the methods used for manufacturing, the quality of butter stands responsible for the quality of ghee.
-However, in the ghee manufacturing process, dairy butter gets boiled and boiled butter gets more clarified and ultimately ghee clarified butter is produced.
-Butter contains lactose and casein of milk, but when it gets more clarified by boiling, lactose and casein part of milk gets eliminated along with water in the butter.
+However, in the ghee manufacturing process, dairy butter gets boiled, boiled butter gets more clarified, and ultimately ghee clarified butter is produced.
+Butter contains lactose and casein of milk, but when it gets more clarified by boiling, the lactose and casein part of milk gets eliminated along with water in the butter.

 How is butter made, therefore, is an important part of ghee manufacturing as dairy butter is the sole raw material for ghee clarified butter.

-Now for the simple reason, a question pops up, what is the difference between butter and clarified butter.
+Now for a simple reason, a question pops up, what is the difference between butter and clarified butter.

-Both Butter and clarified butter are dairy products, but both the products are dissimilar than each other.
+Both Butter and clarified butter are dairy products, but both the products are dissimilar from each other.
 Let’s take a look at the differences.

 Butter vs. clarified butter-Food sensitivity